-In any social interaction with social preferences represented by the utility function v defined by Equations (1) and (2), we should look for a perfect sequential equilibrium.
 Observable actions allow for signaling as well as for serving their instrumental role.
 Also, in many social interactions, players can communicate directly.
 Direct communication often takes the form of cheap talk, i.e., players' messages are not directly payoff relevant.
-If players have a sufficiently rich language in a game with open-ended cheap talk (i.e., an unbounded message space), then we might think it unreasonable for any type(s) to be able to use all conceivable messages in a mixed strategy, thereby precluding the possibility that anyone could make an unexpected statement.
-A neologism-proof equilibrium in a game with open-ended cheap talk can be defined as a perfect sequential equilibrium that is not supported by the use of a mixed strategy (over messages) with full support (Farrell, 1993).
-Thus, a neologism-proof equilibrium is not broken by an unexpected, self-signaling message.
-A neologism-proof equilibrium (or even just a perfect sequential equilibrium) is not guaranteed to exist, but if it does, it is a strong theoretical prediction, grounded on the intuition that types who want to distinguish themselves from each other should be able to do so.
+If players have a sufficiently rich language in a game with open-ended cheap talk (i.e., an uncountably infinite message space), then we might think it unreasonable for any type(s) to be able to use all conceivable messages in a mixed strategy, thereby precluding the possibility that anyone could make an unexpected statement.
+Players should be able to create new, unexpected messages to distinguish themselves when they wish to deviate from a pooling equilibrium.
+In a game with open-ended cheap talk, Farrell's (1993) neologism-proof equilibrium can be defined as a perfect Bayesian equilibrium that does not depend on noisy babbling (i.e., mixing over the entire message space) or on failure to make a reasonable attribution off the equilibrium path were an unexpected message to be sent by precisely those types who would want to send it if they could expect to be accurately recognized.
+That is, a neologism-proof equilibrium is not broken by an unexpected, self-signaling message.

-We cannot make strong, general claims characterizing the set of perfect sequential equilibria (or neologism-proof equilibria) for all social interactions (allowing for open-ended cheap talk).
+We cannot make strong, general claims characterizing the set of neologism-proof equilibria for all social interactions allowing for open-ended cheap talk.
 Instead, we consider the very simplest situations to illustrate the kind of behavior that may emerge.
 Consider a game in which the only form of possible communication is open-ended cheap talk with a single talker (i.e., only player i can send a message to player j, and this message alone constitutes the strategy profile s; player's i's message space is large; and the material outcome x is independent of player i's message, that is, independent of s).
 This is a simple game indeed.
-Only one player has a nontrivial strategy set (i.e., standard analysis would not require game theory at all; rational choice theory would suffice), and none of the strategies available affect payoffs directly (i.e., standard analysis would conclude that the player must be indifferent between all strategies).
-In a world with social preferences, however, it is relevant that players who have no choices to make still observe game play and update their beliefs accordingly.
-With all other strategic concerns stripped away, this stark setting focuses entirely on communication inspired by social preferences.
+Only one player has a nontrivial strategy set